quantenschaum/proximity2/README.md

 The `proximity2` integration is a fork of the [core `proximity` integration](https://www.home-assistant.io/integrations/proximity/).
 The goal of this fork is to make the integration work correctly.

-It monitors the distance of the tracked entities (devices) to a zone, and it also calculates their direction of motion.
-This allows to trigger automations if an entity is approaching to the zone.
+It calculates the distance of the tracked entities (devices) to a monitored zone, and it also calculates the direction of motion.
+This allows to trigger automations on an entity approaching the zone.

 ## installation

 Copy all files into the `custom_components/proximity2/` dir of your HA installation.